Steppin' Out (High Inergy album)

-Steppin' Out was the second album by the group High Inergy.
+Steppin' Out is the second album by the American musical group High Inergy.
+It was produced by the same group that made their debut lp a major hit the previous year.
+The album didn't do as well as expected and was not as critically praised as the previous lp.
 It was released on Motown's Gordy label in 1978.

-The album spawned the hit single "Lovin' Fever" which climbed the R&B Charts in 1978.
+The album spawned the hit single "Lovin' Fever", which climbed the R&B Charts in 1978.